 The events below are resident-led with faculty support and typically occur at lunch time or in the early evenings.
 They are opportunities to gather, share expertise, build community, and learn collaboratively together with our faculty and leaders in our community.
-These events can use your ideas and energy--please contact Jenny, Ann, or Enrico if you are interested in helping to plan an event!
+These events can use your ideas and energy--please contact Hilary, Jenn, or Enrico if you are interested in helping to plan an event!

 Our events seek to foster critical knowledge, skills, and attitudes to be successful clinicians and leaders in global mental health and public psychiatry careers.

 Site visits occur within our core curriculum (please see Curriculum page) for all residents, as well as extracurricularly.
 Site visits are designed to increase our contextual understanding of our patients and places with high relevance to public psychiatry and global mental health--e.g., school-based mental health, Skid Row, homeless services, Twin Towers Correctional Facility.
 Our hope is that these site visits will increase our empathy and connection with highly vulnerable patients; will foster lasting connections with community organizations and service providers; and will help us envision future careers in public service.

 Policy and Change Event Series - Direct Policy Advocacy

 The Policy and Change event series is an opportunity for faculty and residents to join with community leaders to discuss pressing current health-related events and opportunities for direct policy advocacy involving mental health providers.
 These events pair a journal club--to generate a foundational understanding of a particular issue from multiple perspectives and to illustrate the usefulness of health services/policy research in advocacy spaces--with panel discussions with local policy leaders, culminating in immediate (in the room), short-term, and long-term advocacy action in partnership with community organizations.